4 Examples of Sensory Details That Fire Up Your Writing

 This is from Mary Karr’s The Liars’ Club.
 What does this example of touch tell us about both characters?
 And, look at Karr’s use of “settling over me” and “weight tilting our mattress.”
 The secret to good writing is in the sensory details.
 Writers can use their senses to show, not tell.

-What you sniff – using your nose in your writing:
+4. What you smell – using your nose in your writing

 “Proust’s lime-flower tea and madeleines; Colette’s flowers, which carried her back to childhood gardens and her mother, Sido; Virginia Woolf’s parade of city smells; Joyce’s memory of baby urine and oilcloth, holiness, and sin; Kipling’s rain-damp acacia, which reminded him of home and the complex smells of military life; Dostoyevsky’s ‘Petersburg stench’; Coleridge’s notebooks…”